 The company teamed up with Victory Parachutes and Sweeney Brothers during World War II to produce parachutes and camouflage netting.

-Alexander L. Guterma, a New York financier, was installed as board chairman of Scranton Lace March 1958.
+Alexander L. Guterma, a New York financier, was installed as board chairman of Scranton Lace in March 1958.
 11 The company name was changed to the Scranton Corporation on May 13, the beginning of an attempt at diversifying and expanding Scranton Lace from a lace manufacturer to one that controlled entertainment interests.

-Scranton acquired Harold Roach Studios of California on May 27 for $12.5 million, which included an 18-acre studio, numerous television shows and the entire film library of the Roach organization.
+Scranton acquired Harold Roach Studios of California on May 27 for $12.5 million, which included an 18-acre studio, numerous television shows, and the entire film library of the Roach organization.
 7 Scranton Lace then acquired Mutual Broadcasting System (MBS) for more than $2 million in cash and stock on September 11.
 9 It made the purchase through its subsidiary, Hal Roach Studios.
 H. J. Megargel, president of Scranton, said the purchase would provide radio time to continuously publicize Scranton’s products.

 Scranton also acquired Chemical-Rubber Corporation, 12 Craftspun Yarn, Storm-Vulcan Corporation 10 and F.L.
 Jacobs Corporation.

 Guterma and Hal Roach Jr. in January 1959 began negotiating with Otto Vega, an aide of Dictator Raphael Trujillo of the Dominican Republic.
-14 The negotiations led to an agreement in February whereby Guterma and Roach, plus Garland Culpepper, Jr., of MBS, were to represent in the United States Vega, Trujillo and the Dominican government.
+14 The negotiations led to an agreement in February whereby Guterma and Roach, plus Garland Culpepper, Jr., of MBS, were to represent in the United States Vega, Trujillo, and the Dominican government.

 The three operators formed the Radio News Service to provide MBS with Dominican propaganda.
 14 Trujillo was to provide Guertma $750,000 while the Dominican Republic was to receive a certificate representing all of MBS’s outstanding common stock.
 Not long after, Guterma became embroiled in a legal quagmire and resigned as chairman of Scranton and head of MBS.
 11 14 It was then discovered that the certificate for MBS’ stock was a forgery.
 14